- Why should I make Neuroteach Global a part of my professional development growth plan?

 For individual teachers, we do not yet have funding support or resources targeted to your needs.
 One promising suggestion is to use the DonorsChoose.org platform to pursue funding to engage with Neuroteach Global; you can learn more about this option here.

-How do I get MBE certified?
+How do I get MBE Credentialed?
 What does it mean to do so?

-We also know that—depending on school, district, state, or national requirements—users of Neuroteach Global will have different certification needs that could include Continuing Education Units, micro-credentials, or graduate credit.
+We also know that—depending on school, district, state, or national requirements—users of Neuroteach Global will have different certification needs that could include: Continuing Education Units; micro-credentials in partnership with Digital Promise (available for all of Neuroteach Global’s Level I learning tracks: “Learning Environments,” “Pedagogy & Assessment,” “Student Success & Well-Being” and “Curriculum Design”); or graduate credit.
 Our team is eager to work with users to help secure the credit that is most useful for advancing their teaching or school leadership credentials or career.

 How do I learn more about the Neuroteach book?